dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 ## About Lightning

-Lightning is a layer-2 protocol that interacts with Digitalcoin to allow users to exchange their bitcoins "off-chain".
+Lightning is a layer-2 protocol that interacts with Digitalcoin to allow users to exchange their digitalcoins "off-chain".
 It has both advantages and disadvantages over using Digitalcoin on its own.

 Lightning is also the secondary focus of this tutorial.
 Though it's mostly about interacting directly with Digitalcoin (and the `digitalcoind`), it pays some attention to Lightning because it's an upcoming technology that is likely to become a popular alternative to Digitalcoin in the near future.
 This book takes the same approach to Lightning as to Digitalcoin: it teaches how to interact directly with a trusted Lightning daemon from the command line.